Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Experiments

 \subsection{Navier-Stokes equation}

-To test \texttt{Blade} in a high-dimensional and challenging setting that is closer to the real-world problems, we consider the problem of recovering the initial vorticity field in the two-dimensional Navier–Stokes equations from partial, noisy observations taken at a later time.
+To test \texttt{Blade} in a higher-dimensional and more challenging setting, we consider the problem of recovering the initial vorticity field in the two-dimensional Navier–Stokes equations from partial, noisy observations taken at a later time.
 We pick this problem because the dynamics is highly nonlinear and mirrors many practical challenges in science and engineering including weather data assimilation~\citep{white2000ifs}, geophysics~\citep{liu2008simultaneous}, and fluid reconstruction~\citep{elsinga2006tomographic}.
 More importantly, this setting has standard probabilistic verifications available to test the quality of posterior samples.